Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 Key Takeaways:

-• Student loan forgiveness through debt settlement is sometimes possible.
+• Student loan debt settlement is sometimes possible for private student loans, but not federal student loans.

 • It's very difficult (but sometimes possible) to discharge student loans in bankruptcy.

 Several government programs offer student loan forgiveness to qualifying borrowers.
 These programs aren’t available to everyone, as there’s no such thing as universal government student loan forgiveness.
-But if you’re currently repaying student debt, it’s worth seeing if you qualify for a forgiveness program.
+But if you’re currently repaying student debt, it’s worth finding out if you qualify for a forgiveness program.

 What Is Student Loan Debt Forgiveness?